tomhiatt/Surveillance-reports/RegTBfigsTables.md

-# Epidemiology and control of tuberculosis in the Western Pacific Region: analysis of case notification data in `r yr <- 2013; yr`
+# Epidemiology and control of tuberculosis in the Western Pacific Region: update with `r yr <- 2013; yr` case notification data
 Tom Hiatt<sup>&dagger;</sup> and Nobuyuki Nishikiori<sup>&dagger;</sup>